 Camp will be much more socially distant.
 Here are some changes you will notice:

-Our camp store will initially be closed until we develop a safe operating plan.
+Our camp store will be curbside only.
 We will have staff on site to assist between 10am-5pm, we will have staff on site to help in whatever way we can.
-Check out our new messaging service via CampersApp.
-We are working on getting all the systems up and running, so please stay tuned on this exciting app.

-Communal spaces inside The Commons will be closed for this season, but our dishwashing stations at each bathroom will be open, so please plan and pack you’re your own food prep equipment accordingly.
+Communal spaces inside The Commons will be closed, but our dishwashing stations at each bathroom will be open, so please plan and pack you’re your own food prep equipment accordingly.

 Our communal fire pits will also be closed for this season.
 Fortunately, we still have individual fire pits for rent.
 The cost is $30 and includes one bottle of propane and a fire pit for the length of your visit.